microsoft/WinUI-Gallery/UITests/README.md

 This UI Test repository of collection of test scenarios that covers basic interactions with [Universal Windows Platform controls (UI elements)](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/).
 Use this as a reference on how to interact with certain UWP controls you have in your application.

-The test scenarios are written against [AppUIBasics](../../ApplicationUnderTests/AppUIBasics) application that contains all UWP basic controls.
-This application needs to be installed once in the machine you are running your test.
-Follow the instruction on the application [README](../../ApplicationUnderTests/AppUIBasics/README.md).
+The test scenarios are written to test the controls in the Xaml Controls Gallery app, which contains all UWP Xaml controls.
+The Xaml Controls Gallery app needs to be installed on the machine where you are running your tests.
+Follow the instructions in the root README to install the app.

 ## Requirements